 Between the heat and all the walking, it is very important to stay hydrated at the parks.
 Disney does have bottled water available for purchase, their price ranges from around $2.50 to $3.50 per bottled water.
 It can get pretty expensive for a family visiting Disney World for more than a day.

-Save money by bringing your own water bottles.
+Save money by bringing your water bottles.
 I recommend insulated water bottles.
 Fill them up with ice and water to enjoy cold refreshing water all day.
-If you happen to run out of water, Disney has water bottle refilling stations at the parks.
+If you run out of water, Disney has water bottle refilling stations at the parks.

 There are several reasons you would want to pack a poncho.
 If it rains, you could be stranded somewhere around the park waiting out the rain, missing out on all the fun.
 Orlando's rainiest months are between June to September.
 So if you are planning your vacation during those rainy months, I highly encourage you to pack some ponchos.
 Hope for no rain, but prepare just in case.

 As with most things, it can be pricer purchasing them at the park.
 Disney ponchos are $9 at the parks, and they are high quality.
 For two people, that is already $18.00.
-For our latest amusement park trip, we bought a family pack of 8 ponchos for $13.00 on amazon.
+For our latest amusement park trip, we bought a family pack of 8 ponchos for $13.00 (at the time).
 They came in different colors and sizes ( 4 children size and 4 adult size).
-The ponchos were sturdy and very easy to pack, they are packed tiny enough to fit in a bag or pocket.
+The capes were sturdy and very easy to pack, they are packed tiny enough to fit in a bag or pocket.
 Luckily, it didn't rain during our stay (we visited in November).
 We ended up using the ponchos to keep our clothes dry during the wet rides.